Count Dankula

-Mark Meechan (/gd/) (born 19 October 1987), better known as Count Dankula, is a Scottish YouTuber, comedian, and former candidate for the European Parliament.
+Markus Meechan (/gd/; born 19 October 1987), better known as Count Dankula, is a Scottish YouTuber, comedian, and former candidate for the European Parliament.

 Meechan received press coverage after posting a video to YouTube which depicts him teaching his girlfriend's dog to raise its paw in the manner of a Nazi salute, and to react to the phrase "Do you wanna gas the Jews?"
 Meechan was arrested and convicted of being "grossly offensive" under the Communications Act 2003, following a trial in March 2018.
 The arrest generated controversy and discussions about free speech.
 In April 2018, Meechan was fined £800.
 Meechan stated he would not pay the fine, and instead donated £800 to the Glasgow Children's Hospital Charity.
 In March 2019, the money was seized from his bank account by an arrestment order.

 Arrest

 In April 2016, Meechan posted a video on YouTube of his girlfriend's pet pug Buddha titled "M8 Yer Dugs A Nazi".
 At the start of the video, he says: "My girlfriend is always ranting and raving about how cute and adorable her wee dog is so I thought I would turn him into the least cute thing I could think of, which is a Nazi."
 In the video, the dog, prompted by the command "Sieg Heil", raises his right paw in the manner of a Nazi salute, watches a speech by Adolf Hitler (footage shown from the Triumph of the Will), and responds immediately when Meechan asks if he wants to "gas the Jews".
 It ends with images of Hitler and Buddha the dog depicted with a toothbrush moustache similar to Hitler's.

 Meechan was arrested on suspicion of breaching the Communications Act 2003.
 On 19 March 2018, Meechan was convicted of breaching the act by Sheriff Derek O'Carroll at Airdrie Sheriff Court.
 The court ruled that Meechan's claim that the video was a joke intended for his girlfriend "lacked credibility" as Meechan's girlfriend did not subscribe to the YouTube channel to which the video was posted.
 On 23 April 2018, Meechan was sentenced to a fine of £800, with no prison sentence.